Our Voices

 With more than 5 million children enrolled in Medi-Cal and over half of all births in California covered by the program, Medi-Cal is essential for ensuring health and well-being for our children and families.
 Medi-Cal is under significant strain, resulting in children having inadequate access to physicians, dentists, and other health care providers.
 This initiative is crucial for making effective school-based health care financially viable, strengthening our overall healthcare system, and securing a healthier future for California’s children and families.

-Gabby Tilley Associate Director of Policy and Partnerships
+Gabby Tilley Associate Director of Policy and Partnerships, The Los Angeles Trust for Children’s Health

 As an emergency physician in the Central Valley, a majority of patients seeking care are MediCal insured and face significant obstacles to accessing both primary and specialty care.
 The result of chronic underfunding of MediCal is worse patient outcomes from delays in care and emergency departments treating late stage complications of chronic illness that could have been prevented.
 Our patients deserve better.